Community Grants Program

 - Seed funding to support development of large conservation initiatives for native trout

-Our current focus is on coastal cutthroat trout, particularly those associated with developed areas of east coast Vancouver Island and Lower Mainland, but other native trout species and locations will also be considered depending on fund availability.
+Our current focus is on coastal cutthroat trout associated with developed areas of east coast Vancouver Island and Lower Mainland.
+Other native trout species and locations will also be considered depending on fund availability.

 Background: Native Trout at Risk in B.C.

 Native trout across the Pacific Northwest are in decline in many areas for two key reasons: habitat loss/degradation, and introduction of non-native species.
 British Columbia is no exception.
 While many streams, rivers, and lakes still support robust wild populations of trout, char, and kokanee, some have suffered significant declines and losses – particularly in and around developed urban centres and areas of concentrated resource extraction.
-Already, two trout species native to B.C. (bull trout and westslope cutthroat trout) have been assessed by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) as being at some risk of extinction, and the coastal cutthroat trout has been identified as a high-priority fish for future risk assessment.
+Two trout species native to B.C. (bull trout and westslope cutthroat trout) have been assessed by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) as being at some risk of extinction.
+The coastal cutthroat trout has also been identified as a high-priority fish for future risk assessment.

 Vision for the Native Trout Stewardship Initiative

-Wild trout support fantastic angling opportunities, but it is critical that vulnerable populations of these species receive adequate attention in terms of resourcing for protection and restoration.
-The Society believes that stewardship must extend beyond traditional government delivery; it is hoped that access to funds like the Native Trout Stewardship Initiative (NTSI) grants program will help groups become more active participants in this stewardship role.
+Wild trout support fantastic angling opportunities, but it is critical that vulnerable populations receive adequate resources for protection and restoration.
+The Society believes that stewardship must extend beyond traditional government delivery.
+It is hoped that grant programs, like the Native Trout Stewardship Initiative (NTSI), will help groups that wish to play a more active stewardship role.

 For all information regarding this initiative and proposal applications, please contact: